bunnyxt/lcid/README.md

 - Fetch all LeetCode problems via crwaler.
 - Redirect to LeetCode problem page with problem id in the URL path via backend.
 - Support both LeetCode [global site](https://leetcode.com/problemset/all/) and [China site](https://leetcode-cn.com/problemset/all/) redirect.
-- CI/CD, fetch all LeetCode problems daily and commit back to repository via Git Action, then trigger backend rebuild and redeploy with the latest problems via Heroku.
+- CI/CD, fetch all LeetCode problems daily and commit back to repository via GitHub Actions, then trigger backend rebuild and redeploy with the latest problems via Heroku.

 LCid is now available at [lcid.cc](https://lcid.cc).
 Just add `/<problem-id>` at the end of `lcid.cc` (e.g. [lcid.cc/1](https://lcid.cc/1)), then browser will redirect you to the problem page.
 Simple, fast, and make your live easier.